Why are there so many headlines about fathers who cannot see their children – is it fair that children are stopped from spending time with their Dads?

 Remember that living with mother doesn’t have to be the norm.
 The truth is when families split up everything changes, and different things will work for different families.
 It hasn’t been easy but ultimately I have been lucky as I’ve built a deeper adult relationship with my children and we are far closer now than I could ever have imagined.”

-For advice on any child contact matters, please contact Louise Allard or Sabrina Bailey through the online enquiry form or telephone 020 7993 2936 to arrange a no-obligation consultation.
+For advice on any child contact matters or father’s rights, please contact Louise Allard or Sabrina Bailey through the online enquiry form or telephone 020 7993 2936 to arrange a no-obligation consultation.

 Filed Under: Insight